zainnadeem/OOP-Cards-Model-ios-0616/README.md

 #### II.
 Complete the `FISCard` Class

-1. Write the implementation for the `validSuits` class method to return an array containing the four unicode characters for card suits ( ♠ ♥ ♣ ♦ ) saved inside strings.
+1. Write the implementation for the `validSuits` class method to return an array containing the four unicode characters for card suits ( ♠ ♥ ♣ ♦ ) inside strings.

 2. Write the implementation for the `validRanks` class method to return an array containing a string representation of the thirteen card ranks from Ace to King.
 **Hint:** *Use digits to represent the numbered cards and abbreviate the face cards to "A", "J", "Q", "K".
 In this implementation, the Ace should be ordered as a low card.*

-3. Before writing the initializers, declare two helper methods to be used for setting the `_cardLabel` and `_cardValue` ivars inside the initializer.
-Name them yourself, but think of descriptive names for them that will make it obvious what their uses are.
-Keep in mind that:
-  * the method for the card's label will need to return an `NSString`, and
-  * the method for the card's value will need to return an `NSUInteger`.
+6. Write the implementation for the designated initializer (you should have named it `initWithSuit:rank:`).
+Set the ivars for `_suit` and `_rank` to their associated arguments.

+8. Assign `_cardLabel` and `_cardValue` in your initializer as follows:
-4. The implementation for your card's label helper method should be pretty straightforward.
-It should interpolate the `suit` and `rank` properties together in such a way that the Queen of Spades will show `♥Q` and the Ten of Diamonds will show `♦10`.
-Return the interpolated string as the result of the method.
+   - `_cardLabel` should include the `suit` and `rank` properties together in such a way that the Queen of Spades will show `♥Q` and the Ten of Diamonds will show `♦10`.

-5. The implementation for your card's value helper method will be a little more complex.
-It will need to return `1` for an Ace, the face value of the numbered cards (i.e. `2` for a Two and `10` for a Ten), and `10` for the face cards (i.e. Jack, Queen, and King).
+   - `_cardValue` will be a little more complex.
+It will need to be `1` for an Ace, the face value of the numbered cards (i.e. `2` for a Two and `10` for a Ten), and `10` for the face cards (i.e. Jack, Queen, and King).
    **Hint:** *If the ranks are stored in an array, can you detect the index of a rank in that array?
 Then you could somehow use the index value to determine the card's value.
 Remember, if the Ace is first in the array, its index will be zero.*
    **Advanced:** *This is a case where Enums are most appropriate to use, however we don't cover them in the curriculum so we've taken a different route.*

-6. Write the implementation for the designated initializer (you should have named it `initWithSuit:rank:`).
-Set the ivars for `_suit` and `_rank` to their associated arguments.
-Use your helper methods that you just wrote to set the ivars for `_cardLabel` and `_cardValue`.
-Your helper methods should keep your initializer's implementation looking crisp and clean.
-Tweak the logic in your helper methods until the tests pass.

 7. Override the default initializer `init` to call the designated initializer while passing in `@"!"` as the `suit` argument and `@"N"` as the `rank` argument.